Frequently Asked Questions – Arrow Energy EA amendment application

 - gas testing from over 50 new and historical, gas and groundwater monitoring locations onsite

 - Over 2,000 regional engagement activities including landholder property visits, community meetings and correspondence.

 Can I have my say on this application?

-Community members were able to provide feedback and have their say on Arrow Energy’s EA amendment application.
-Public submissions relating to the EA application closed on 15 February 2021.
+Community members were able to provide feedback on Arrow Energy’s EA amendment application during the public notification period, which closed on 12 May 2022.